2006 NBA All-Star Game: Coaches

 The Eastern Conference team was coached by Flip Saunders of the Detroit Pistons, along with Sidney Lowe, Ron Harper and Don Zierden as assistant coaches.
 Ted Arzonico of the Orlando Magic was the athletic trainer.

 The Western Conference team was coached by Avery Johnson of the Dallas Mavericks.
 Del Harris, Rolando Blackman and Joe Prunty served as assistant coaches, while Keith Jones of the Houston Rockets was the athletic trainer.

-T-Mobile Rookie Challenge
+Rookie Challenge

-The T-Mobile Rookie challenge was played on Friday, February 17, 2006 with the Sophomores beating the Rookies 106–96.
+The T-Mobile Rookie challenge was played on Friday, February 17, 2006, with the Sophomores beating the Rookies 106–96.
 Andre Iguodala was named MVP with a game-high 30 points.